RockLib/RockLib.Messaging/docs/SendingMessages.md

 # How to send messages

-In order to send messages, an instance of the `ISender` interface is needed.
-So throughout this document, it is assumed that you have an `ISender` variable named `sender` declared and initialized somewhere.
+To send messages, an instance of the `ISender` interface is needed.
+Throughout this document, it's assumed that you have an `ISender` variable named `sender` declared and initialized somewhere.
 Like this:

 ```csharp
 ISender sender; // TODO: Initialize the sender variable